JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 System.out.println("Anonymized input: '" + replacementResult + "'");
 ```

-In Kotlin, you use the [Regex](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) class that simplifies working with regular expressions.
-Additionally, use [raw strings](https://kotlinlang.org/docs/basic-types.html#string-literals) to simplify a regex pattern – reduce the count of backslashes:
+In Kotlin, you use the [Regex](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) class
+that simplifies working with regular expressions.
+Additionally, use [raw strings](https://kotlinlang.org/docs/basic-types.html#string-literals) to simplify a regex pattern
+by reducing the count of backslashes:

 ```kotlin
 fun main() {